 Untreated mental illness creates a burden for patients, their families, and the criminal justice system.
 When a person experiences a mental health crisis, it often results in an interaction with law enforcement officers.
 This contact with police can result in an arrest which delays critical mental health treatment.

-I was fortunate to be a part of the team with creating and developing the Brazos County Sheriff’s Office Crisis Intervention Team.
+I was fortunate to be a part of the team tasked with creating and developing the Brazos County Sheriff’s Office Crisis Intervention Team.
 This specialized unit is tasked with responding to incidents in which the subject is believed to be in a mental health crisis.
 The goal of the CIT is to stabilize the situation and divert the subject from the criminal justice system to the appropriate MHMR out-patient or in-patient hospital treatment program.
 Since its inception, I have directly supervised this team of deputies who work closely with our local mental health providers to identify people at risk of crisis before an event occurs.

 As a community, we must work together in de-stigmatizing mental health-related issues and actively cultivate resources to help mental health patients and their families.